harlow/go-micro-services/README.md

-# HTTP up front, TCP in the rear.
+# HTTP up front, Protobufs in the rear.

 An experiment with Golang micro-services that accept external HTTP requests and then leverage [RPC][3] for inter-service tcp communication.